thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 - What is something unique to them?
 - What do the target audience think of them?

-For example: "Simple onboarding", "personalised customer support", "seen as modern and innovative" are all strengths.
+For example: "Simple onboarding", "Personalised customer support", "Seen as modern and innovative" are all strengths.

 ### Weaknesses